Anders Paulsen: Life

 He was born in Torne Lappmark in Sweden, but later married and moved to Varanger in Norway.
 He was active as a noaidi, and as such used a Sámi drum.

 The drum was taken from him by force on 7 December 1691, as part of the Christianization of the Sámi people in Norway during the 17th-century.
 Paulsen was then put on trial for idolatry, and for being a follower of the Pagan Sami shamanism religion.
 The law used to persecute him was however formally the witchcraft law.
 Poulsen explained the drum's use during his trial in February 1692.

 The case was considered significant and the local authorities sent a request to Copenhagen in Denmark (Norway and Denmark was in a personal union at the time) about how to deal with it.
-Before a sentence could be reached, however, he was killed by a fellow prisoner who suffered from insanity.
+Before a sentence could be reached, however, he was killed by his guard, who was later found to be legally insane.